daniel-lanciana/rant/go.md

 * Multiple line strings (i.e. code blocks) by wrapping in \` (text will contain tabs and newline characters)
 * Gorm doesn't preload assocications for polymorphic associations -- must be fetched manually
 * Double asterisk `case **uint64, if *t == nil`, `case *uint64, if *t == 0`.
 Pointer to a pointer..?
+* Less verbose method-level error handling on the horizon in Go2

 ```go
 // Structs are like classes (i.e. objects)